-Check out the list of websites and contacts below for support services that can help you stay at work.
+Check out the list of websites and contacts at the end of this page for support services that can help you stay at work.

 It’s important that you talk with your doctor openly if you’re thinking of stopping any medications for pain, mood and muscle spasm.
 Some medications need to be reduced gradually to avoid potential unpleasant side effects.
 Your doctor will advise you on this.

 It’s important to be aware of other health changes that may occur.
 They can be present for a variety of reasons, many of which will be unrelated to your pain.
 Pain intensity alone is not a sign that something suspicious or worrying is happening.